aws/eks-anywhere/docs/developer/best-practice.md

 ##### "Accept interfaces, return structs"

-The Go community talks of the "accept interfaces, return structs" addage.
+The Go community talks of the "accept interfaces, return structs" adage.
 The meaning of this idiom can be hard to pin down, herein lies some clarity.

 "Accept interfaces" promotes flexible and loosely coupled code.
 When a function declares dependent behavior as an interface parameter it gives control of _how_ that behavior is satisfied to the consuming logic.

 "return structs" is less obvious.
-It, generally, speaks to initializing constructors where authors should return the struct being constructed as opposed to interface it satisifes.
+It, generally, speaks to initializing constructors where authors should return the struct being constructed as opposed to interface it satisfies.
 This is largely due to duck typing (["If it walks like a duck and it quacks like a duck, then it must be a duck"](https://en.wikipedia.org/wiki/Duck_typing)).

 > Interfaces in Go provide a way to specify the behavior of an object: if something can do this, then it can be used here. - [Effective Go](https://go.dev/doc/effective_go#interfaces_and_types)

-Factory functions are not to be confused with intializing constructors.
+Factory functions are not to be confused with initializing constructors.
 Factory functions typically return abstractions (an interface) satisfied by 1 of several implementations.
 A factory could be as simple as:

 ```go
 // Foo and Bar satisfy fmt.Stringer